 The main reason people throw away their bucket list plans is because they don’t see progress quickly enough.
 They figure that because things aren’t going according to plan right now that the whole plan is flawed.
 This may or may not be true, but is it worth throwing away your dream?
 Of course not.

 Accept that challenges are going to happen, and that in the end, they will only make you smarter, tougher, and more successful than you already envisioned.
-As you stick with your bucket list, even when you find motivation is lagging or lacking, push through it.
+As you stick with your Terracotta Army is a sight I won’t forget in a hurry. this has always been on my bucket list, even when you find motivation is lagging or lacking, push through it.
 Your motivation will come back.

 Ask yourself: “how can I make this the best thing to ever happen to me?”
 Many people look at disappointments and see only the negative.
 Pardon me if this comes across as overly optimistic or gleeful, but you have to find a way to make setbacks and roadblocks work for you in the end.